sowbiba/sowbiba/README.md

 I worked a lot for french/international companies in various domains

-🔭 I’m currently working for [PrestaShop](https://github.com/PrestaShop) as a Module developer
+🔭 I’m currently working from France for an e-Health app editor

 🌱 I’m currently learning about [NestJS](https://nestjs.com/)